ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

 ---

-### 6. You can specify an object's type with `DEFINE type.name`
+### 7. You can specify an object's type with `DEFINE type.name`

 An object's type can be specified by prefixing its name with a type and a dot separator

 This will ensure that the object inherits all properties from the defined type (and overrides them if specified).

 ```
-DEFINE character:
+define character:
   first_name = "???"
   last_name = "???"
   nickname = "???"
   voice = "mid"
   color = "#FFFFFF"

-DEFINE character.alison:
+define character.alison:
   first_name = "Alison"
   last_name = "Smith"
   nickname = "Alice"
   voice = "high"

-DEFINE character.robert:
+define character.robert:
   first_name = "Robert"
   last_name = "Smith"
   nickname = "Bob"
   voice = "low"
 ```

-DEFINEs can't be set at runtime and aren't saved in the save state.
+Defines can't be set at runtime and aren't saved in the save state.
 So they are mostly useful for configuration:

 ```
-DEFINE style.dialogue:
+define style.dialogue:
   color = "#FFFFFF"
   background_color = "#0000FF"
   border = "1px solid #000000"